lithekod/user-database/README.md

 ## Using the database

-All of the functionality is available at [the website](https://lithekod.lysator.liu.se).
+Most of the functionality is available at [the website](https://lithekod.lysator.liu.se).
 To add new email templates, simply push them to the [emails](https://github.com/lithekod/emails) repo and they will show up on the website.